maryclaireteahan/matchthemonster/README.md

 Match the Monster! is a fun halloween themed memory game.
 The purpose of the game is the challenge the player to match all 8 pairs of monsters in as few moves, and as little time as possible.
 The user interface is clean and simple.
 There is no distracting imagery or features so the focus is kept on the game.
 The game itself is straightforward, with fun monster images and the ability to see how many moves you've made and how much time you've spent on the game so far.

-The game has one screen, the game, and two popups, the rules and a congratulatory "You Win!" message along with your score.
+The game has one screen, the game, and two pop-ups, the rules and a congratulatory "You Win!" message along with your score.

 Target audience: All individuals that want a fun straight forward game to play.